-In 2006 he was honoured with Fellowship of the International Academy of Research in Learning Disabilities, with Fellows considered the world’s leaders in the scientific study of human problems related to learning.
+In 2006 he was honoured with a Fellowship from the International Academy of Research in Learning Disabilities, with Fellows considered the world's leaders in the scientific study of human problems related to learning.

 Project Officer STEM Education

-Kathryn’s work experience includes the development and implementation of the community capacity building projects, as well as community planning and social policy development.
+Kathryn's work experience includes the development and implementation of community capacity-building projects, community planning and social policy development.
 Kathryn has significant experience in developing social strategies and writing funding submissions.
 In addition, Kathryn has comprehensive knowledge and experience in implementing a wide variety of engagement methods and social research techniques.
-Reporting and project management are also areas that Kathryn has expertise.
+Reporting and project management are also areas in that Kathryn has expertise.

-Prior to joining CQUniversity Kathryn has worked in a number of different roles within local government including Social Research Analyst, Community Development Officer and Co-ordinator of Community Policy and Programs.
+Before joining CQUniversity Kathryn worked in several different roles within local government, including Social Research Analyst, Community Development Officer and Co-ordinator of Community Policy and Programs.

-Kathryn has a Bachelor of Arts with honours undergraduate degree and a Masters of Public Policy (University of Melbourne).
-In addition, Kathryn has completed a number of IAP2 certificates and social research training.
+Kathryn has a Bachelor of Arts with an honours undergraduate degree and a Master of Public Policy (University of Melbourne).
+In addition, Kathryn has completed some IAP2 certificates and social research training.

-Ondine Bradbury is currently in the role of Research Worker - STEM Research Central.
+Ondine Bradbury is currently a Research Worker - STEM Research Central.